Wildsong/docker-experience-builder/README.md

 # docker-experience-builder
 Create a Docker image for ESRI ArcGIS Experience Builder

-2020-08-01 As of today ESRI is at at version 1.1 and that's what I support here.
+2020-09-23 As of today ESRI is at version 1.1 and that's what I support here.

-I honestly can't tell what the license requirements are on Experience Builder so I am assuming it needs to be locked down and so I am not trying to include a downloader in this project for now.
+I can't tell what the license requirements are on Experience Builder so I am assuming it needs to be locked down and so I am not trying to include a downloader in this project for now.